bhatti/PlexMockServices/README.md

 ```xml
             targetURL=http://localhost:9000
 ```
-Note: It's recommended that you use deploy mock service as root context so mapping of service paths is simple.
+You can also override `targetURL` using query parameter `mockTargetURL` or http header `XMockTargetURL`.
+Also, it's recommended that you use deploy mock service as root context so mapping of service paths is simple.

 ## Testing
 ### Start server